tunmsk/nextgen-facebook/readme.txt

 	* Refactored the All in One SEO Pack integration module to improved post object detection (Pro version).
 	* Refactored the video integration modules to improve code quality (Pro version).
 	* Moved several Advanced options under the "WP / Theme Integration" tab.
-	* Improved the "Head Tags" listing in the Social Settings metabox to include JSON and additional Schema markup HTML blocks.
+	* Improved the Head Tags listing in the Social Settings metabox to include JSON and additional Schema markup HTML blocks.
 * **Bugfixes**
 	* Added a check for HTTPS when defining the social buttons transient cache object, allowing for differences in sharing URLs when using HTTP and HTTPS.
 * **Developer Notes**